karanja-simon/blog/load-testing-apis-jmeter-gui.md

 ###### Dec 26, 2020 09:30PM
 ###### [#api]() [#jmeter]()

 You have developed a shiny API that you are proud of, but you don't know how it will handle the real-world traffic?
 This is always a concern for any serious developer.
-You may of course leave this task to the QA/Testing team and get their feedback, but if you are working alone or your team is small enough that you are still the QA, you may want to get some preliminary numbers from your API.
+For a sizeable enterprise, you may of course have a QA/Testing team that handles this.
+But if you are working solo or your team is small enough that you are still the QA or just for the heck of it, you may want to get some preliminary numbers from your API.
 There are many tools out there for loading testing API's but perhaps the most popular is [Apache's JMeter](https://jmeter.apache.org/).
 From their website:-
 > The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.

 JMeter can be used to test performance on both static &amp; dynamic resources, by simulating heavy load on the material server/resource.